“Tanto” in Italian

 If you started, you might as well finish!

-Here are also other set expressions that include the word tanto.
+Here I listed some fixed expressions that include the word tanto.